 Related: Ecommerce holiday preparedness guide (updated for 2022).

 Supply chain challenges were wide ranging in 2021 and included delays unloading goods at ports, increased freight costs, and shortages of specific products.
 While supply chain issues continue to linger, it's important to take what you learned last year and always plan for possible issues.

 Tad Frost, COO at Short Par 4 says, “You have to be aware of the delays in the supply chain and the only thing you can do from there is plan.
 If you don’t plan and think ahead of it and think about how to plan for a promotion that will ultimately be 6-10 months out potentially, then you are only hurting yourself.”

-The type and range of the promotions you decide to offer across your channels will depend on your inventory of specific items.
+The type and range of the holiday promotions you decide to offer across your channels will depend on your inventory of specific items.
 If you do not have enough inventory to meet demand, you may have to consider canceling promotions on particular items, primarily if these usually sell well at full price.
-Instead, it’s a good idea to offer strategic promotions on items with plenty of stock, although you may choose to offer a lower discount than in previous years.
+Instead, it’s a good idea to offer strategic promotions on items with plenty of stock.

-Take control of your inventory with an inventory management system in place to make the most of the year that looks set to break records.
+Take control of your inventory with inventory automation to make the most of this holiday season.

 Speak to us to find out how Linnworks can connect and automate your commerce operations so you can capture every revenue opportunity.